kostinivan/gk_elementary_git/part1_git_overview.md

 `git checkout <name>` - will switch to existing branch with name *name*. locally
 ### merge
 `git merge <name>` - will merge branch *name* into current branch.
+*while merging you could face different situations depend on changes you made to every branch*

+1) fast-forward.
 ### delete
 `git branch --delete <name>` - will delete the branch *name*. you better not to delete any branch
 ### list